 Why Build a Mopar 360?

 The 340 does have a better performance reputation, but the 360 is actually a pretty good choice too.
-It offers 10 more cubic inches than the popular 350 Chevy, along with shaft-mounted rocker arms and a better rod ratio.
+It has 10 more cubic inches than the popular 350 Chevy, along with a better rod ratio and shaft mounted rocker arms (at least on the LA version).
 Parts availability is almost as good as the small-block Chevy, if a little more expensive.
-It's pretty easy to get 400 HP from a Mopar 360 using mostly stock type parts.
+It's pretty easy to get 400 HP from a Mopar 360 using mostly stock-type parts.
 With the right modifications, you can get up to 500 HP on pump gas without nitrous or other power adders.

 There's an old racing proverb that says, "there's no replacement for displacement."
 The easiest way to go faster is to build a bigger engine.
 In the past, this could be very expensive.
-However with the proliferation of low-cost, semi-custom parts, this is no longer always true.
-For example if the crankshaft in your 360 needs to be reground, it's almost just as cheap to by a new (cast) one from Eagle or Scat.
+However, with the proliferation of low-cost, semi-custom parts, this is no longer always true.
+For example, if the crankshaft in your 360 needs to be reground, it's almost just as cheap to buy a new (cast) one from Eagle or Scat.
 Or maybe your stock crank is OK, but you want to upgrade to a forged crank.
 You can do so for only around $700.

 360 vs. 340

 In stock form, the 340 is a better performance engine.
 If built to the same specs though, the 360 will make at least as much power as the 340 at a lower RPM.
 The 360 is also easier (and a lot cheaper) to find.
 For racing, the 340 has more potential, but for street use the 360 is a better choice.

 Like most American V8 engines, the Mopar 360 can make decent power using mostly stock parts.
 If you're serious about making lots of power with decent reliability though, there are some areas that should be tended to.